elau1004/Alembic-Branches-Example/README.md

 alembic downgrade  base             # Downgrade all the above initialized modules. alembic upgrade    INITDEV@head     # Create a new development databasse with all the modules with test data.

-alembic upgrade    heads            # Bacareful!
+alembic upgrade    heads            # Becareful!
 It will upgrade all branches to their heads.
 Strictly for illustration. alembic current                     # Display the current versions applied to the database.
 ```
 Once the upgrade is done, delete all the patching migration scripts except the latest script.
-Update the latest branch scripts and change the value of "down_revision" to "init_XXXX_version0".
+Update the latest branch scripts and change the value of "`down_revision`" to "`init_XXXX_version0`".

 ## Miscellanous: